Sumitharp/part2/Revolut.md

 Center for Resposible Lending in its Overdarft Fees 2020 report states that traditional banks charged $11 billion in overdraft fees in 2019.
 Revolut can provide overdraft facilites at little or no charge on debit card purchases like Chime currently does (upto $100) which will make it more appealing to many customers.
 Further, Revolut can also enter the student loan market like Sofi.
 These students would later continue banking with Revolut and use more services as they join the workforce.

+Revolut has already launched crypto currency exchanges in Bitcoin, Bitcoin Cash, Ethereum, and Litcoin with more digital currencies expected soon.
+Unlike most crypto exchanges, when you sell crypto on Revolut, funds are immediately available to spend or transfer.
+This could be one of the major segments given the skyrocketing interest.

 Sources:
 * https://www.revolut.com/en-US